b-radsolutions/parallel-project/README.md

 - Compute ||Q^T * Q - I||_2 (can be done serially, is not timed.
 Just for error calc)

 Testing:
+- Run on 1, 2, 4, 8, 16 compute nodes
 - For sparse Matrices
 - For dense Matrices
 - Real data
 - Synthetic data
 - Various matrix dimensions
 - Well-conditioned and ill-conditioned matrices
+- if time allows, gpu block size

 PAPERS: